KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nam.md

 - **[GFS](../../global/usa/gfs.md):** Provides lateral boundary conditions for the 12 km NAM, and is blended with NAM forecasts in the DGEX (NAM Extension) product.
 - **[RAP](./rap.md):** Operational mesoscale counterpart at 13 km.
 RAP and NAM are similar in resolution but use different dynamical cores (NAM: NMMB B-grid; RAP: WRF-ARW), different DA systems (NAM: NDAS; RAP: hourly cycling GSI hybrid), and different update cadences (NAM: 4× daily; RAP: hourly).
 NAM produces longer 84-hour forecasts; RAP produces shorter forecasts more frequently.
 - **[NBM](./nbm.md):** Uses NAM fields as one of many deterministic inputs.
 - **SREF:** Multi-model regional ensemble that included NAM-NMMB members alongside other model formulations.
-SREF is being retired on the same day as the NAM (August 31, 2026) under SCN 26-48 and replaced by [REFS](../../ensemble_models/regional/usa/refs.md).
+SREF is being retired on the same day as the NAM (October 6, 2026) under SCN 26-47 and replaced by [REFS](../../ensemble_models/regional/usa/refs.md).
 - **[RRFS](./rrfs.md):** Replacement.
-RRFSv1 implements August 31, 2026 at 12 UTC under SCN 26-48 and is intended to replace both the 12 km NAM parent and the [NAM Nest](./nam-nest.md) high-resolution domains.
+RRFSv1 implements October 6, 2026 at 12 UTC under SCN 26-48 (NAM termination under companion SCN 26-47) and is intended to replace both the 12 km NAM parent and the [NAM Nest](./nam-nest.md) high-resolution domains.
 Most NAM products will continue to be produced from RRFS output via post-processing during the transition.

 ---